oliviaarmstrong/CPSC350_SP22_ASSIGNMENT5_OARMSTRONG_KANDERSON/README.md

     Main.cpp
     Makefile

+3) My tutor helped us.

-3) Congratulations on pursuing your PH.D Joshua!
+ Congratulations on pursuing your PH.D Joshua!

 Note: Was in ICU for medical complications, have note from hospital and discussed with Professor German.